maningreen/tui-timer/README.md

 # dependancies

-ncurses and to be on linux
+ncurses, make and to be on linux